-8 Experiments
+8. Experiments

-We report on micro- and macrobenchmarks with concurrent non-incremental CF, and microbenchmarks with concurrent incremental CF.
+We report on micro- and macrobenchmarks with non-concurrent non-incremental CF, concurrent non-incremental CF, and microbenchmarks with concurrent incremental CF.

-8.1 Hardware Setup
+8.1.
+Hardware Setup.
 The experiments with concurrent non-incremental CF ran on a server machine with two quad-core 2GHz AMD Opteron processors and 16GB of memory.
-The experiments with concurrent incremental CF were conducted on an XScale PXA 270 CPU with 600MHz and 128MB of memory.
-The operating system for both machines was Linux with real-time preemption patches applied.
+The experiments with non-concurrent and non-incremental CF and concurrent incremental CF were conducted on an XScale PXA 270 CPU with 600MHz and 128MB of memory.
+The operating system for both machines was Linux with real-time preemption patches applied [33].
 On the Opteron machine and the XScale machine the Linux kernel version was 2.6.24 and 2.6.21, respectively.
 In all experiments the benchmark threads were executed with real-time priorities.